Edexel2vic/POEGMA-SID/README.md

 - **Vectorization**: NumPy operations for efficient array computations
 - **Caching**: Function result caching where applicable

+## Research Findings
+The complete comparative study, detailed performance analysis, and hyperparameter optimization results are available in the full project report: MARL-POGEMA.pdf.
+Note that the comprehensive report is written in Spanish, reflecting its origin as an academic project for the Distributed Intelligent Systems (SID) course at FIB - UPC.

 ## Contributing

 This project appears to be an academic assignment or research project.
 If you'd like to contribute: